menloresearch/jan-server/apps/jan-api-gateway/LOCAL_DEV_SETUP.md

 3. **View Database Status**: Use Command Palette → "Tasks: Run Task" → "Wait for Database"
 4. **View Redis Status**: Use Command Palette → "Tasks: Run Task" → "Wait for Redis"
 5. **View Logs**: Check the integrated terminal for database and Redis startup logs
-6. **Cache Fallback**: If Redis fails, the application will fallback to NoOp cache gracefully
+6. **Redis Connection**: Ensure Redis is running and accessible on the configured port

 ### Go Extension Issues
 1. **Install Go Extension**: VS Code/Cursor should prompt you automatically